API-Skeletons/zf-doctrine-querybuilder/README.md

 Filters
 -------

 Filters are not simple key/value pairs.
-Filters are a key-less array of query definitions.
-Each query definition is an array and the array values vary for each query type.
+Filters are a key-less array of filter definitions.
+Each filter definition is an array and the array values vary for each filter type.

-Each query definition requires at a minimum a 'type'.
+Each filter definition requires at a minimum a 'type'.
 A type references the configuration key such as 'eq', 'neq', 'between'.

-Each query definition requires at a minimum a 'field'.
+Each filter definition requires at a minimum a 'field'.
 This is the name of a field on the target entity.

-Each query definition may specify 'where' with values of either 'and', 'or'.
+Each filter definition may specify 'where' with values of either 'and', 'or'.

-Embedded logic such as and(x or y) is supported through AndX and OrX query types.
+Embedded logic such as and(x or y) is supported through AndX and OrX filter types.

 ### Building HTTP GET query: